adamhn/adamhn/README.md

 ### Hi there 👋
-I’m a frontend developer working for Gjensidige Forsikring in Stockholm, Sweden.
+I’m a frontend developer working for Gjensidige Forsikring in Stockholm.
 I love to learn about new technology, explore new ideas and build stuff.

 #### 📫 How to reach me:
 * Website: https://www.adamhn.com/